Gometi/Mex-Recipes/README.md

 # Overview

-- The landing page will display different recipes that can be gotten from the database or from an API.
-The recipes may be random each time the page loads.
+- The landing page will display different recipes that are gotten from an API.

 - The User will be able to click on a recipe to go to the recipes details page.